 Now, however, the market has shifted again and we have been experiencing a slow but steady rise in prices since 2011.
 In general, this has been very positive.
 It is important to keep in mind, though, that all real estate is hyper local.
 Some neighborhoods are increasing at a faster pace than others, so it is important to take information about the general health of our market as a starting point to evaluate what is happening in your particular neighborhood.

 In order to understand market conditions in your neighborhood, I recommend that you meet with an agent who will provide you with a Comparable Market Analysis as well as one who understands the other factors that affect your home’s ability to sell quickly at the price you want BEFORE putting your home up for sale.

 In reality, there are a lot of factors that play into how quickly and for how much a home can sell in any given market.
 Here are the main factors:

-If you are thinking of listing your home and would like to find out where the numbers are in your market, give one of our listing experts a call at (520) 777-1179 (Option 2) or call our broker directly at (520) 481-3695 and she will list your home herself of help you choose a listing agent who specializes in your area of town or type of home.
+If you are thinking of listing your home and would like to find out where the numbers are in your market, give me a call at (520) 481-3695 or send me an email at email@example.com.

 Contact me now for a hassle-free chat!